Agnes Inglis: Legacy

 Over the course of nearly thirty years working on the Labadie Collection, Inglis had expanded its holdings by about twenty times over, much of it contributed by either herself or her contacts.
 After she died, Warner Rice, the head librarian at the University, did not fill her post despite having promised he would do so.
 Inglis herself had not trained anyone to take up the work of maintaining the archive.
-Only she had understood her unique cataloguing system and she had left no guide or index for researchers.
-The collection was opened up to unsupervised patrons and no further cataloguing was done, resulting in the deterioration of her filing system over the course of the 1950s.
+Only she had understood her unique cataloging system and she had left no guide or index for researchers.
+The collection was opened up to unsupervised patrons and no further cataloging was done, resulting in the deterioration of her filing system over the course of the 1950s.
 Hugo Rolland said that he continued to contribute materials to the Labadie Collection after Inglis' death, but that the new head of the library destroyed some of it due to his conservative politics.
-The librarian Alfred Harris expressed frustration with Inglis' "individualist anarchist methods" of cataloguing and attempted to reorganize some sections of the collection, which resulted in delays in the supplying of information.
+The librarian Alfred Harris expressed frustration with Inglis' "individualist anarchist methods" of cataloging and attempted to reorganize some sections of the collection, which resulted in delays in the supplying of information.
 The rearranging of the collection resulted in further confusion, with the archive falling into neglect and many materials losing their place on the shelves.

 When the Labadie Collection was relocated to the Hatcher Library, Inglis' filing system was finally replaced, although her indexing cards and extensive notes were retained.
 Attempts to put her notes back in their original place, having all been collected into a single box, were frustrated by the reorganization, with certain aspects of the notes no longer making sense.
 Her notes continued to be some of the collection's most-used materials, well into the 21st century.
 The collection was eventually taken over by Edward Weber, who curated it from 1960 to 2000 and expanded its holdings to include publications from the gay liberation, environmentalist and feminist movements; at the insistence of the library director, Weber also added material from the far-right to the collection.
 Weber followed Inglis' example and corresponded directly with individuals and organizations, soliciting further donations to the collection.
 He described her as a "pioneer" in the archiving of radical material, at a time when "official institutions, among them libraries, frowned on the idea".

 In 1997, Ellen Doree Rosen, the daughter of an IWW member whose bail Inglis had paid in 1917, donated her father's documents to the collection, where they became key primary sources for students of the labor movement.
 In 2012, the Labadie Collection, along with Inglis' index cards and notes, were transcribed and digitised into a publicly-accessible online database.
 By 2017, the collection was the fastest-growing and most used library in the University of Michigan; curator Julie Herrada credited Inglis for the collection continuing to thrive.
 Historian Carlotta Anderson also credited Inglis as the main person responsible for making the Labadie Collection into "the most comprehensive collection of radical literature in the United States".